 It also employs a system involving no fewer than three different editors-in-chief working on a weekly rotation which is remarkably sophisticated for a ‘non-media’ company.
 That schedule requires disciplined scheduling to work smoothly, which is where Desk-Net comes in.

 Michèle Westhues, Digital Experience Manager at Swisscom’s Corporate Communications, gives us an idea of the scale and nature of Swisscom’s publishing output.

 “Within Swisscom’s corporate communications, we mainly publish online across various channels.
 This includes the intranet, the Internet, newsletters, blogs, and Twitter.
 All of which are very different.
-We publish by channel several times a day (intranet), several times a week (Internet, blogs, Twitter) or, depending on the individual newsletter perhaps only a few times a year.”
+We publish by channel several times a day (intranet), several times a week (Internet, blogs, Twitter), or, depending on the individual newsletter perhaps only a few times a year.”

-Desk-Net’s role in the newsroom
+Desk-Net’s role in the integrated communications strategy

 “With Desk-Net we have an overview of all our channels on a planning platform and can also access the planning of channels in other departments such as marketing communications,” explains Michèle Westhues.
 “Users enter their articles, topics or events and campaigns here.”